 “Yet you sit here warming your feet.
 You’ve accepted the Rookrs’ forgiveness as if it represents every string of my dear Mop.”

 “You’ve got it wrong.
 The Rookrs haven’t forgiven me; they told me from the beginning that I could never have that.
 We’re business partners first and foremost.
 They do have some affection for me… especially Queenvy… but that’s just from our proximity.
 We’re friends only in the sense that you have to be friends with someone you’re close to.”

 “So it’s the same as the folk who just sat next to you.
 They leave as soon as their shift softening you is over.
 None of them invited you into their homes.
 Tell me, do you sleep on these streets?”

 “They’re very warm.”
 Cor took a deep breath, exhaling fog.
 “I’m sorry about your grandfather.”
 Aye that’s right.
 He crushed the skull of Kilrorke.
-I’d almost forgotten because that man should’ve died a hundred times.
+We’d almost forgotten because that man should’ve final-died a hundred times.
 It was overdue by any measure, but any mourning we would’ve done was numbed to nothing.
 We were a sort of dead when it happened.